All Episodes

 All right.

-Is there any way that you can know for sure that this photograph, the photograph given to us by Professor Brown and Prudence Calabrese, was exactly the same What other ways do you have of knowing that?
+Is there any way that you can know for sure that this photograph, the photograph given to us by Professor Brown and Prudence Calabri, was exactly the same photograph?

-For example, the telescope use.
+For example, the telescope used.

 The stars appear round.

-Otherwise, the telescope would have followed the comet, and the stars would have appeared as trailed stars.
+Otherwise, the telescope would have followed the comet and the stars would have appeared as trails as on many pictures that have been released.

 So we know for sure that the image was taken with a big telescope.